alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 1. Property start date – data is only available from when GA4 tracking began for the property.
 2. Data retention settings – in free tier GA4 properties, data retention is 2 months by default and can be extended to 14 months.
 Check under:
    Admin > Data collection and modification > Data retention
-3. Processing time – longer date ranges may take more time to process.
+3. Processing time – longer date ranges will take more time to process.
 4. Sampling – longer date ranges increase the likelihood of sampled results.
 See "Handling sampled results" below.

 ## Exporting data